kstenerud/KSCrash/CODE_TOUR.md

 #### Installation

 `kscrash_install()` installs and prepares the KSCrash system to handle crashes.
-You can configure KSCrash using the various configuration functions in this file (`kscrash_setMonitoring() and such`) before or after install.
+You configure KSCrash by creating and populating a `KSCrashCConfiguration` struct with your desired settings.
+This configuration struct is then passed to the installation function, allowing you to set up all crash handling parameters in one step.

 #### Configuration

-All of the main configuration settings are set via `kscrash_setXYZ()`.
+All of the main configuration settings are set via `KSCrashCConfiguration`.

 #### App State